What to Include in a Severance Agreement

 What is a severance agreement?

-A severance agreement is a legally binding document that outlines the terms and conditions of an employee's departure from a company, including any compensation, benefits, and obligations of both parties.
+A severance agreement is a legally binding contract between an employer and employee that outlines the terms of the employee's departure from the company, including any compensation, benefits, and other conditions.